denispelli/CriticalSpacing/README.md

    number of keyboard devices registered to MATLAB; so you are hoping for at least 2 numbers).
 If the MATLAB Command Window responds to the keyboard, but CriticalSpacing.m does not, try quitting and restarting MATLAB.
 1. Choose a font.
-We recommend Solid for threshold spacing and Sloan for threshold size.
+We recommend "Pelli" for threshold spacing and Sloan for threshold size.
 Print the “Response Page” PDF for your font.
-Inside the “CriticalSpacing” folder you'll find files “Response page for Sloan.pdf” and “Response page for Gotham.pdf”.
+Inside the “CriticalSpacing” folder you'll find files “Response page for Pelli.pdf” and “Response page for Sloan.pdf”.
    Print the appropriate one and give it to your observer.
 The response page shows the possible letters, e.g. “DHKNORSVZ” or “1234567889”.
-Adults will find it helpful to consult this page while choosing an answer when they have little idea what letter the target(s) might be.
+Observers will find it helpful to consult this page while choosing an answer when they have little idea what letter the target(s) might be.
-   Children may prefer to point at the target letters, one by one, on the response page.
+   And children may prefer to point at the target letters, one by one, on the response page.
 1. Make sure the computer is connected to power.
 Data will be lost if the computer hibernates or goes to "sleep" before the program finishes.
-1. To test an observer, double click “runCriticalSpacing”.
-Say "Ok" if MATLAB offers to change the current folder.
-The program automatically saves the data to the “data” folder.
-The test takes 10 to 20 min to test one observer (depending on trials per threshold), measuring four thresholds.
-(Set o.trials to 20 or 40 for a total runtime of 10 or 20 minutes.)
+1. To test an observer, double click “runCriticalSpacing” or your own modified script; they're easy to write.
+Say "Ok" if
+   MATLAB offers to change the current folder.
+The program automatically saves the data to the “CriticalSpacing/data” folder.
+The test takes 10 min to test one observer (with 10 trials per threshold), measuring four thresholds.
+(You can increase o.trials from 20 to 40 for a more precise threshold estimate.)
-1. Threshold size.
+1. SIZE THRESHOLD.
 Use o.measureThresholdVertically=0; to measure (i.e. report) the size horizontally.
 Height and width are related by width = height / heightOverWidth;
-1. When you ask to measure “spacing”, by default it’s horizontal.
+1. SPACING THRESHOLD.
+When you ask to measure “spacing”, by default it’s horizontal.
    The ratio SpacingOverSize always measures both spacing and size along the same axis, usually horizontally.
 1. VIEWING DISTANCE.
 You can provide a default in your script, e.g. o.viewingDistanceCm=400;
    You are invited to modify the viewing distance at the beginning of each